 Kevin McDonald joined Middlesex University as Professor of Sociology and Head of the Department of Criminology and Sociology in July 2013.
-Fluent in three languages, he is a leader of international research networks around engagement and disengagement from violence, social and religious movements and the construction of civil societies, and the empowering role of digital technologies.
-He is a facilitator with the UK-based Council for Assisting Refugee Academics, where he has worked on its Iraq Research Fellowship Programme, and is a member of the Australian Attorney General's Countering Violent Extremism Research Panel.
+He is active in international research networks around engagement and disengagement from violence, social and religious movements and the construction of civil societies, and the empowering role of digital technologies.
+He is a facilitator with the UK-based Council for At-Risk Academics (CARA), where he is active in the Syria Programme.
 He has held senior academic positions at the University of Melbourne in Australia, the Ecole des Hautes Etudes en Sciences Sociales in Paris, together with a Marie Curie International Fellowship at Goldsmiths College in London.
-He is a research associate at the Centre d'Analyse et d'Intervention Sociologiques at the EHESS.
+He is a research associate at the Centre d'Analyse et d'Intervention Sociologiques at the EHESS, Paris.

 Doctorat (Sociology) Ecole des Hautes Etudes en Sciences Sociales, Paris,1991